rockthejvm/rockthejvm-site/src/content/articles/learning-doobie-for-the-greater-good.md

 First, the query becomes a plain `String` containing `?` wildcards.
 The `sql` interpolator is just syntactic sugar for the `HC.stream[A]` method.
 Leaving the comprehension of the first parameter to the reader, the second parameter has type `PreparedStatementIO[B]`.
 As for the `ConnectionIO[A]` type, a `PreparedStatementIO` is an instance of the free monad pattern.
 In this case, it describes how to inject parameters into the query.
 So, the interpreter of the monad, `HC`, builds a `Kleisli[IO, PreparedStatement, A]`, which is precisely a function returning an `IO[A]` given a `PreparedStatement`.

 The third parameter is the maximum number of rows to be fetched at a time.
-In fact, Doobie reads rows in chunks.
+In fact, doobie reads rows in chunks.

 If the query has more than one parameter, we have many choices on the syntax to use: